-Berti Macchine Agricole was established by Livio Berti in Caldiero (Verona) in the early 1920s, as an artisan company in the field of agricultural implements.
-In 1972, the Berti family decided to specialise in the production of mulchers, developing them at the technological level for over thirty years.
-More than thirty years have passed since the creation of the first vineyard and orchard mulcher.
+Berti Macchine

+Berti in Caldiero (Verona) in the early

+1920s, as an artisan company in the field

+of agricultural implements.
+In 1972, the

+Berti family decided to specialise in the

+production of mulchers, developing them at the

+technological level for over thirty years.
+More

+than thirty years have passed since the creation

+of the first vineyard and orchard mulcher.

 One of the company's main objectives has always been to build innovative machines specially designed for the professional maintenance and reclaim of urban, agricultural, and forest green spaces."